MungaSoftwiz/alx-system_engineering-devops/README.md

 # System Engineering and DevOps

 Welcome to the System Engineering and DevOps Projects Repository.
-This repository is dedicated to hosting various projects related to system engineering and DevOps, that were taken as part of the Fullstack Software Engineering program at ALX Africa.
+This repository is dedicated to hosting various projects and tasks related to system Engineering and DevOps.

 ### Repository structure